iafisher/minimal-vue-app/README.md

 <script src="dist/main.js"></script>
 ```

-to your HTML template, and start editing `src/App.vue`.
+to your HTML template, and start editing the files in the `src/` directory.